Cheetoyumyum/TWB/README.md

 - Automatic detection of channel point redemptions with "DEPOSIT: #" format
 - User balance tracking and management
 - Transaction history
-- Secure balance storage in SQLite database
+- Secure balance storage in JSON database (no native compilation needed!)
+- **Custom redemption messages** for "Daily [x]" and "First" redemptions with automatic counting

 ### 🎲 Gambling Games
 - **Coin Flip**: Bet on heads or tails (2x payout)